sangnguyen0403/movie_data_portfolio/README.md

 # movie_data_portfolio

 ## Introduction
-A data exploration of some top movies according to IMDB website which is the world's most popular and authoritative source for movie, TV and celebrity content.
+Explore some top movies according to IMDB website which is the world's most popular and authoritative source for movie, TV and celebrity content.

 ## Dataset used
 The dataset contains only three tables named: